Meet the Crew

 Grasshopper Adventures was conceived and born in Thailand in 2006 by Jason Williams, with the Bangkok office being our very first.
 Originally manned with just two staff, today we have offices in both Chiang Mai and Bangkok cities that employ 20 Freelance Guides and a team of 9 professional office personnel.
 We are a crazy bunch that have lots of fun and we love riding bikes (well, most of us do).
 Our Thailand team is headed by William Tuffin.

 Starting from only three staff in a small shop in Phnom Penh in 2009 our Cambodia office has grown to be the largest in the company with thirty tourism professionals working in both our Siem Reap and Phnom Penh offices.
 The team includes drivers, cleaners, mechanics, reservations, customer service and accounting staff and naturally some well informed, charming guides to deliver our tours.
-Our team in Cambodia is headed up by Kelly Willis who is based in Siem Reap.

 Vietnam is growing along with the rest of Grasshopper Adventures, with an office in Saigon and a new day tour shop in Hoi An.
 Our team now numbers ten members who love sharing their pride in Vietnamese culture and the joy of cycling.
 When not working, our team enjoys researching new and exciting places to ride and tasty spots to eat.
 We’re happy to share these secret tips with you on our tours, make sure to pop in and see us.